abramadams/dao/README.md

 entities, or are loading a collection of entities that have related entities.
 What it will do is load the parent entity and "overload" the getters methods of the child entities with a customized getter that will first instantiate/load the child object, then return it's value.
 This way, only child entities that are actually used/referenced will be loaded.

-To lazy load, you simply use the dynamic load methdo, prefixed with "lazy"
+To lazy load, you simply use the dynamic load method, prefixed with "lazy"
 ```
 	pet = new Pet( dao ).lazyLoadAll();
 	// then, if I only need the first name of the "user" for the second pet I'd just: